The Mysore Ashtanga Program

 What to expect:

 Students are taught Ashtanga Vinyasa yoga in a group environment with the guidance of a teacher.
 Students will receive 1:1 attention in this group environment.
 Students should have a basic understanding of the Ashtanga practice.
 There are beginners learning Ashtanga Vinyasa yoga during this time as well so all students are receiving attention at the same time.
-We also offer a monthly Mysore Foundations Course here at The Yoga House.
+We also offer a monthly Intro to Ashtanga Course here at The Yoga House.

 On your first few days, you may feel a little uncomfortable, intimidated or overwhelmed.
 This is completely normal.
 With regular attendance, you’ll soon look forward to the energy and focus of the room.
 Mysore Style of Practice is taught in a traditional method where the student learns one posture at a time with the guidance of the teacher.
 In the beginning, you can expect to practice for 20-25 minutes, with sessions increasing up to 60/90 minutes as you progress.
 It takes about 3-5 Mysore sessions before feeling oriented to the practice style.
 Please feel free to come and observe the style before stepping right onto the mat.
-We recommend students practice at least three times a week, and with a maximum of 6 times per week.
+We recommend students practice at least three times a week with a maximum of six times per week.
 We also recommend you attend our Led Primary Series Ashtanga class offered on Sunday mornings at 8:00am.

 Please arrive prepared: